 The Sydney Institute was formally opened on 23 August 1989 at its 41 Phillip Street premises by New South Wales Premier Nick Greiner with supporting remarks from Bob Carr (the then NSW Opposition leader).

 The Sydney Institute is a privately funded not-for-profit current affairs forum encouraging debate and discussion.
 The Institute is genuinely pluralist and a wide and diverse range of views are heard at its forums.
-In 2010 both Julia Gillard and Tony Abbott addressed the Institute.

 All speeches given at the Institute are published in The Sydney Papers Online which has a wide and influential circulation list – including business, media, university, college and school libraries.
 The Institute also publishes The Sydney Institute Quarterly incorporating “Gerard Henderson’s Media Watch” (which commenced publication in April 1988 and was first into the field of media watching in Australia).